johncwiese/tech_invaders/README.md

 # Tech Invaders

-A game reminicent of Spave Invaders utilizing the big three logos for the aliens.
+A game reminicent of Space Invaders utilizing the big three logos for the aliens.

 ## Getting Started